-So, yeah, allegorizing the parable can work.
+So, allegorizing the parable can work.
 It speaks to the reality of your life in the church this way.
-First, though, the parable shows you that if you want to do something to be saved, you must love God and neighbor, but the Word of God-His Law, specifically-shows you that you are unable to do so.
-As allegory, the parable shows you the reality of your life as a Christian: that Jesus is your Good Samaritan, the only One who can be called good (cf. Luke 18:19), because He has come for you, given His life for you, and continues to come to you to pronounce to you through His chosen innkeeper that you are forgiven for all of your sins.
+First, though, the parable shows you that if you want to do something to be saved, you must love God and neighbor, but the Word of God-His Law, specifically-shows you that you are unable to do so; that is, not in any way that merits salvation.
+Therefore, the responsibility and expectation to "Go and do likewise" isn't removed from you.
+As allegory, the parable shows you the reality of your life as a Christian in a place like this: that Jesus is your Good Samaritan, the only One who can be called good (cf. Luke 18:19), because He has come for you, given His life for you, and continues to come to you to pronounce to you through His chosen innkeeper that you are forgiven for all of your sins.